What’s a strainer?

 Filters and strainers both serve to remove particles from a fluid stream, but they operate differently:

-Filters, on the other hand, are more complex devices that can remove much smaller particles down to the micron level.
+Filters, conversely, are more complex devices that can remove much smaller particles down to the micron level.
 Filters can also be used to remove gases, odors, and other dissolved unwanted material from a process stream.

-In summary, strainers are generally used for larger, coarser particles and have a lower pressure drop, while filters are used for finer filtration but may cause a higher pressure drop.
+In summary, strainers are generally used for larger, coarser particles with lower pressure drop, while filters are used for finer filtration but may cause a higher pressure drop.
 The choice between a filter and a strainer will depend on the specific requirements of your application.

 Industrial strainer Vs. residential strainer

-Industrial Strainers and Residential Strainers serve the same basic function of filtering out debris from a fluid flow but are designed for different environments and have unique features tailored to their respective applications.
+Industrial Strainers and Residential Strainers serve the same basic function of filtering out debris from a fluid flow.
+Still, they are designed for different environments and have unique features tailored to their respective applications.

 Residential Strainers: Residential strainers are typically used in domestic plumbing systems to protect appliances and fixtures from the damaging effects of debris in the water supply.
-They are usually smaller in size and constructed from materials like brass or plastic, which are suitable for lower pressure and temperature conditions common in residential applications.
-These strainers are designed to be easy to install and maintain, often featuring a removable screen that can be cleaned or replaced as necessary.
+They are usually smaller and constructed from materials like brass or plastic, which are suitable for lower pressure and temperature conditions common in residential applications.
+These strainers are designed to be easy to install and maintain, often featuring a removable screen that can be cleaned or replaced.